Credit Card Issuer Spotlight: American Express

 - Biggest perk: Airport lounge access to Centurion Lounges, Delta SkyClubs (when flying Delta), and via Priority Pass Select plus complimentary status, credits, and more

-- Current welcome bonus: 75,000 Membership Rewards points when you spend $5,000 on the card in your first six months — plus earn 10x points at U.S. gas stations and U.S. supermarkets (up to $15,000 in combined purchases) during your first six months
+- Current welcome bonus: 100,000 Membership Rewards points when you spend $6,000 in your first six months + 10x points at restaurants and Shop Small businesses during your first six months of membership (up to $25,000 in combined spending)

 We start off with the heaviest hitter in American Express’s line-up (well, unless you count the famed invite-only Centurion card).
 The Platinum Card from American Express commands a hefty annual fee yet provides some of the most attractive perks of any card.
 These not only include access to an array of airline lounges, complimentary Gold status for Hilton and Marriott Bonvoy, and benefits such as purchase protection, but also include $200 a year in Uber credits, $100 a year in Saks Fifth Avenue statement credits, $100 a year in airline incidental credits, and more.
+Adding to the list, Amex recently updated the card to include $200 in hotel credits per year toward prepaid Fine Hotel + Resorts and Hotel Collection bookings, $240 a year in digital entertainments credits (Peacock, Audible, SiriusXM, and/or The New York Times), $179 in CLEAR credits per year, and $300 in Equinox credits per year.
 Plus, cardholders can earn 5x Membership Rewards points on flights booked directly with the airline or via Amex Travel, 5x on prepaid hotel bookings made through Amex Travel, and 1x points on everything else.
 These points can then be transferred to a number of airline and hotel partners among other options.
 In all, these rewards make it one of the best cards for frequent travelers to have in their wallets.

-That said, with travel taking a bit of a pause, Amex has also stepped up to offer new value to customers.
-This is evidenced by a lucrative current welcome offer: 75,000 Membership Rewards points when you spend at least $5,000 on the card in your first six month — plus 10x points at U.S. gas stations and U.S. supermarkets (up to $15,000 in combined spending between the two categories) for your first six months.
-Additionally, Platinum cardholders can currently earn up to $30 a month in statement credits when they use their Platinum card for eligible purchases through PayPal.
-In other words, when you use the Platinum card to its full potential, you should have no problem getting your $550’s worth and then some.
+Amex has also stepped up to offer new value to customers.
+This is evidenced by a lucrative current welcome offer: 100,000 Membership Rewards points when you spend at least $6,000 on the card in your first six month — plus 10x points at restaurants and Shop Small businesses in the U.S. (up to $25,000 in combined spending between the two categories) for your first six months.
+In other words, when you use the Platinum card to its full potential, you should have no problem getting your $695’s worth and then some.